isomerpages/moe-regentsec/latest-announcement/highlights/_posts/2025-07-08-post-Regent Celebrates 25.md

 <p>On the last day of Semester 1, the school gathered with our various stakeholders,
 including our esteemed partners and family members, to celebrate this momentous occasion.
-Member of School Advisory Committee, Dr Poon Joe Fai, graced the ventt as the Guest of Honour.</p>
+Member of School Advisory Committee, Dr Poon Joe Fai, graced the event as the Guest of Honour.</p>
 <p>We relished the moment to recognise our students’ accomplishments in their
 academic and non-academic pursuits.
 The Valedictorian, Lee Xin Yan Richelle, inspired her juniors with her stellar achievement at GCE O Level of 6 distinctions